-It’s critical you seek help if you are the victim of elder abuse.
+It’s critical you seek help if you are the victim of elder abuse, knowing the signs may help you recognise when yourself or someone else needs support.
 A good place to start is speaking with a trusted friend or family member, should circumstances permit.

 1800ELDERHelp automatically redirects callers seeking information or advice on elder abuse to their state or territory phone line service.
 If you require assistance in an emergency or life-threatening situation, you should dial 000.

 Six Strategies for Building a Strong Heart at Any Age

 Learn the signs and strategies for a strong heart, a balanced heart, and the heart care needed for both.